alibogzl/PointCloudRenderer/README.md

-# PoindCloudRenderer
+# Point Cloud Renderer
-Simplest app to render point cloud in iOS using SceneKit
+Simplest app to render point cloud in iOS and Mac Catalyst using SceneKit